Canon 2000D vs Panasonic GX80

 The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in February 2018 and April 2016.
 The 2000D is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (2000D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (2000D) and a Four Thirds (GX80) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (34 percent) than the Canon 2000D.
 Moreover, the GX80 is markedly lighter (10 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the GX80 are weather-sealed.